 - App Academy also offers a bootcamp prep course, as well as a full-time software engineering bootcamp.

-- Another option is Codesmith, a software engineering bootcamp with online prep and intro courses and on-campus immersive programs in New York City and Los Angeles.
+- Another option is Codesmith.
+A software engineering bootcamp with online prep and intro courses, Codesmith has on-campus immersive programs in New York City and Los Angeles.

-- Those who are interested in online resources should check out Coursera, which provides free and low-cost college courses ranging from $29 to $25,000
+- Check out Coursera for online, self-paced resources.
+They provide free and low-cost college courses ranging from $29 to $25,000

 - Similarly, Udemy is an online learning platform with over 100,000 video courses in a wide variety of topics.
 Students usually pay around $10 per class.